JulesViennotFranca/VerifiedCatenableDeque/README.md

   This Coq code is compiled by the command `dune build theory`, which requires about 20 minutes.

++ [extraction](/extraction/) defines build rules to extract the Rocq implementation of each data structure into OCaml.

+  Extracting the Rocq code into OCaml and compiling the result as an OCaml library is done by the command `dune build extraction`, which takes a few seconds.

+  Note: although the extracted code is a useful witness that our Rocq implementation can be executed, it is currently expected that it is not efficient, and in particular not constant time.
+This is because the extracted code contains superfluous computations on natural numbers (size and level indices) that we have no good way of erasing at extraction.
+  Our handwritten OCaml implementation is the one that should be used for all practical purposes.

 + [test](/test/) contains some tests of the OCaml code.
   They are executed by the command `dune test`.